 The heart of Lilo’s brand refresh is the Sanremo Café Racer coffee machine.
 This beautiful machine gives Lilos a unique selling point over other coffee shops on the market.
-This machine is complimented with a coffee blend which is the first in the UK and unique for Lilos.
-The interior design and brand is reflective of this – industrial and relaxed – a space to offer a place for customers to enjoy food, coffee and to hang out, work and socialise.
+This machine is complemented with a coffee blend which is the first in the UK and unique for Lilos.
+The interior design and brand are reflective of this – industrial and relaxed – a space to offer a place for customers to enjoy food, coffee and to hang out, work and socialise.

 The new space is reflective of the new brand – concrete, reclaimed wood, copper and coloured metals – all of these accentuate the raw materials and contemporary look of the café.
-They not only connect the design with their first shop, but also emulates their new Café Racer coffee machine that provides Lilos with their own brand of coffee.
+They not only connect the design with their first shop but also emulates their new Café Racer coffee machine that provides Lilos with their own brand of coffee.

 Project Aims and Enterprise

-With the brief to replicate the existing layout of the first shop but also to allow the shop to have its own identity, the chain needed to not only connect the two stores, but also allow Lilo’s to expand.
+With the brief to replicate the existing layout of the first shop but also to allow the shop to have its own identity, the chain needed to not only connect the two stores but also allow Lilo’s to expand.

-Utility of Building and Fit Out
+The utility of Building and Fit Out

-The space located on the ground floor of a student accommodation is conveniently located on a very busy main road in the city centre.
+The space located on the ground floor of student accommodation is conveniently located on a very busy main road in the city centre.
 The space is approximately 50m² that needed to house a cooking station and servery, a back office with storage, a takeaway station, till area, WC, and seating area.

 The requirements tested the size of the space and what could be done with it.
 With areas to allow people to sit and work, eat and have a drink, it allowed for flexibility of the customer to choose how to use the space.
 Areas for relaxing was one of the key aims of the seating area with areas to connect and use the Wi-Fi.
 Critical path was another key aim, allowing the customer to walk in naturally either chose a table or go directly to the servery to order food.
-The flow needed to allow enough freedom to ensure that people who sat in the lounge area are not crowed by people in the queue.
+The flow needed to allow enough freedom to ensure that people who sat in the lounge area are not crowded by people in the queue.

 Design & Accommodation

 The main servery is a process that takes its inspiration from the chain, Subway.
-From initial order, to food preparation and then to payment, this naturally created the design of the servery.
-The kitchen was the support to the main counter.
+From initial order to food preparation and then to payment, this naturally created the design of the servery.
+The kitchen was the support of the main counter.
 This area was designed in a different finish and was built from a concrete resin with a reclaimed timber finish.
 The kitchen, in a stainless steel finish, provided Lilo’s with the preparation area it required.

-One key feature to the design was the metal conduit which covers the acoustic ceiling installed due to the height of the ceiling requirements we were unable to provide an industrial ceiling to the main brief therefor a compromise was to install surface mounted metal conduit to the ceiling and walls.
-In light of this decision, a decision was made to install a gas line that was fed from the landlord area inside the student accommodation, to the new premises.
+One key feature to the design was the metal conduit which covers the acoustic ceiling installed due to the height of the ceiling requirements we were unable to provide an industrial ceiling to the main brief, therefore, a compromise was to install surface mounted metal conduit to the ceiling and walls.
+In light of this decision, a decision was made to install a gas line that was fed from the landlord area inside the student accommodation to the new premises.
 This gas line is a heavily exposed design feature and was retained in copper to add to the industrial feel of the space.

 For continuity, copper lights are featured above the servery counter and high bar to continue the copper and industrial feel through into the living and dining area of the space.
-The lights in some areas, had colour coded flex’ to match the existing brand of the shop as well as the table legs and high stools.
+The lights in some areas had colour coded flex’ to match the existing brand of the shop as well as the table legs and high stools.
 This allowed continuity throughout the space, as well as continuity between the chain of shops.